 Where to Avoid the Seaweed on Mexico Beaches

 If you want to avoid the seaweed and still enjoy sea and sand, then don’t worry.
 Thanks to their location, the islands of Holbox, Isla Mujeres and Cozumel all have west-facing beaches that are either relatively or completely sargassum-free.
-There are also lots of tours further inland that are just as fun as a day on the beach.
+There are also lots of tours and excursions in Cancun and further inland in the Riviera Maya.
+These are just as fun as a day on the beach.